 – Stable & Yard Routine

-This module is to equip the learner with the knowledge, skill and competence to care for and maintain horses under supervision.
+This module is to equip the learner with the knowledge, skills and competence to care for and maintain horses under direction.

-This module is to equip the learner with the relevant knowledge, skill and competence to participate in the workplace for a limited time and to carry out work-related tasks while under supervision.
+This module is to equip the learner with the knowledge, skills and competence to understand the structure and function of the horse’s body

-This module is to equip the learner with the knowledge, skill and competence to ride an experienced horse in a balanced position in harmony with the horse in an enclosed area.
+This module is to equip the learner with the knowledge, skills and competence to visually evaluate basic confirmation and movement of a horse

-This module is to equip the learner with the knowledge, skill and competence to use a range of personal and learning skills in a variety of personal, civic and vocational contexts, operating with some autonomy while under direction.
+This module is to equip the learner with the knowledge, skills and competence to communicate verbally and non-verbally in standard everyday tasks and in work-related tasks, operating independently while under general direction

 There is also an opportunity to receive a British Horse Society qualification if you wish to do so.
 The programme team will help you to decide what you want to do when you finish your training.